cbg-ethz/SGS/ReadMe.md

-`SubGroupSeparation` is efficient tool for calculating marginal probabilities in Bayesian networks that works in both low- and high-dimensional settings.
+`SubGroupSeparation` is an R package for marginalization in Bayesian networks.
+It allows for efficient exact and approximate inference that works both in low- and high-dimensional settings.

 Installation
 -----------